-(a) TITLEitle. - These Rrules may be known and cited as the Rules Governing Domestic Relations Proceedings of the Superior Court of the District of Columbia, and may be cited as the Rules Governing Domestic Relations Proceedings, or as SCR-Dom.
-Rel"Super.
+- (a) TITLEitle.
+These Rrules may be known and cited as the Rules Governing Domestic Relations Proceedings of the Superior Court of the District of Columbia, and may be cited as the Rules Governing Domestic Relations Proceedings, or as SCR-Dom.
+Rel.
+Super.
 Ct.
 Dom.
 Rel.
-R. \\."

-(b) SCOPE cope of Domestic Relations Rules. --- These Rrules govern the procedure in all actions and proceedings in the Domestic Relations Branch of suits of a civil nature in the Family DivisionCourt of the Superior Court of the District of Columbia, within D.C.
-Code § 11-1101(1)-(8), (10) and (11), whether cognizable as cases at law or in equity including:

-(1) Aactions for divorce from the bond of marriage and legal separation from bed and board, including proceedings incidental thereto for alimony, pendente lite and permanent, and for support and custody of minor children;

-(2) Aapplications for revocation of divorce from bed and board;

-(3) Aactions to enforce support of any person as required by law, including proceedings to register an order from another jurisdiction for enforcement or modification under D.C.
-Code §§ 46-356.01 to -.16 (2018 Supp.);

-\\\\(4) Aactions involving seeking custody of minor children, including proceedings to register an order from another jurisdiction under D.C.
+R. ." - (b) SCOPEcope of Domestic Relations Rules. -- These Rrules govern the procedure in all actions and proceedings in the Domestic Relations Branch of suits of a civil nature in the Family DivisionCourt of the Superior Court of the District of Columbia, within D.C.
+Code § 11-1101(1)-(8), (10) and (11), whether cognizable as cases at law or in equity including: - (1) Aactions for divorce from the bond of marriage and legal separation from bed and board, including proceedings incidental thereto for alimony, pendente lite and permanent, and for support and custody of minor children; - (2) Aapplications for revocation of divorce from bed and board; - (3) Aactions to enforce support of any person as required by law, including proceedings to register an order from another jurisdiction for enforcement or modification under D.C.
+Code §§ 46-356.01 to -.16 (2018 Supp.); - (4) Aactions involving seeking custody of minor children, including proceedings to register an order from another jurisdiction under D.C.
 Code § 16-4603.05 (2012 Repl.), petitions for appointment of standby guardian under D.C.
-Code § 16-4801 to - 4810 (2012 Repl.), and writs of habeas corpus under D.C.
-Code § 16-1908 (2012 Repl.);

-(5) Aactions to declare marriages void;

-(6) Aactions to declare marriages valid;

-(7) Aactions for annulments of marriage;

-(8) Ddeterminations and adjudications of property rights, both real and personal, in any action referred to in this rule;

-(9) Pproceedings for interstate or reciprocal support under D.C.
-Code §§ 46-351.01 to -359.03 (2018 Supp.)30-301 through 30-324;
+Code § 16-4801 to -4810 (2012 Repl.), writs of habeas corpus under D.C.
+Code § 16-1908 (2018 Supp.), and incidental proceedings for support of the minor children; - (5) Aactions to declare marriages void; - (6) Aactions to declare marriages valid; - (7) Aactions for annulments of marriage: - (8) Ddeterminations and adjudications of property rights, both real and personal, in any action referred to in this rule; - (9) Pproceedings for interstate or reciprocal support under D.C.
+Code §§ 46-351.01 to -359.03 (2018 Supp.)30-301 through 30-324; - (10) Pproceedings to determine parentageternity of any child born out of wedlock.

-(10) Pproceedings to determine parentage ternity of any child born out of wedlock. (c) PURPOSE.
-These rules shall should be construed, administered, and employed by the court and the parties to secure the just, speedy, and inexpensive determination of every action and proceeding.

-(ed) APPLICABILITY OF CIVIL RULES Applicability of Civil Rules.
-When a civil claim is raised with a domestic relations action, either in a complaint, or counterclaim, or motion, the Superior Court Rules of Civil Procedure shall apply to such that claim.
-At any time during the pendency of the domestic relations case, T the judge or magistrate judge judicial officer who is assigned to the domestic relations action may, as a discretionary matter, bifurcate the civil claim for trial purposes or may certify the civil claim to the Civil Division for adjudication under existing C civil R rules at any time during the pendency of the domestic relations case.
-The judge or magistrate judge the domestic relations action may also reference of the domestic relations case.

-the civil claim for any type of alternative dispute resolution, irrespective regardless of the litigation status of the domestic relations case.
+(c) PURPOSE.
+These rules shall should be construed, administered, and employed by the court and the parties to secure the just, speedy, and inexpensive determination of every action and proceeding. - (ed) APPLICABILITY OF CIVIL RULES Applicability of Civil Rules.
+When a civil claim is raised with a domestic relations action, either in a complaint, or counterclaim, or motion, the Superior Court Rules of Civil Procedure shall apply to suchthat claim.
+At any time during the pendency of the domestic relations case, Tthe judge or magistrate judge judicial officer who is assigned to the domestic relations action may, as a discretionary matter, bifurcate the civil claim for trial purposes or may certify the civil claim to the Civil Division for adjudication under existing Gcivil Rrules at any time during the pendency of the domestic relations case.
+The judge or magistrate judge judicial officer may also refer the civil claim for any type of alternative dispute resolution, irrespective regardless of the litigation status of the domestic relations case.